framework-for/cypress/README.md

 Developers often complain how difficult it is to start testing their projects.
 Oftentimes setup requires a considerable amount of configuration.
 Setup involves configuring many different tools, installing various browser drivers and writing a lot of boilerplate to get to the first test.

-**With Cypress, you can write your first passing test in under 5 minutes.**
+With Cypress, you can write your first passing test in **under 5 minutes**.

 Cypress comes fully baked with every tool you need and just works out of the box.
-It can launch headed browsers and **even run headlessly** without a single installation required.
+It can launch headed browsers and **even run headlessly** without a single additional installation step.

 Cypress comes with ES2015 support out of the box and is built on top of: